 Understanding Verification Template

-As shown in the image, contents of the Verification derive from the contents specified in Verification Template, so it is important to have the Verification Template set up properly before rolling out the Control Assurance in your system.
+The contents of the Verification derive from the contents specified in Verification Template, so it is important to have the Verification Template set up properly before rolling out the Control Assurance in your system.

 Before creating the Verification Template, it is important that the following components are populated in RiskView as they are the core elements in the Control Assurance workflow: